utPLSQL/utPLSQL/docs/userguide/running-unit-tests.md

 ## ut.run procedures

 The examples below illustrate different ways and options to invoke `ut.run` procedures.
-As part of the syntax you can use a wildcard character `*` to call test by part of his name or to call few tests that match a call.
+You can use a wildcard character `*` to call tests by part of their name or to call tests that are located on paths matched by part of path string.
-Schema name is still mandatory and cannot contain a wildcard character whether is a suitepath or object.
+Schema name cannot contain a wildcard character whether is in a suitepath call or call by object name.

 ```sql
 alter session set current_schema=hr;